QuantitativeEcologyLab/bc-mammals-speeds/analysis/README.md

 # estimate animals' speeds
 `1-compile-data.R` merges all telemetry data into a single tibble, which it saves as an rds file.
-`2-movement-models.R` fits variograms, movement models, and utilization distributions.
+`2-movement-models.R` fits variograms, movement models.

 # obtain (modeled) weather data
 `dowload-climate-data.R`